anushkaadak2684/Iris-Classification/README.md

 ## 📈 Results

-The trained models achieve high accuracy due to the clean and well-structured nature of the Iris dataset.
+The trained model achieve high accuracy due to the clean and well-structured nature of the Iris dataset.
 Performance can be improved using hyperparameter tuning and ensemble methods.

 ---